South Sudan famine temporarily averted, but risks remain - U.N.

 "If fighting escalates, particularly in the three conflict affected states, then we would not be able to deploy staff and our partners into these locations, which would mean we would not be able to provide food assistance to large numbers of individuals," he said.

-Rowe said in the last few months of this year 1.5 million people are expected to be in crisis and emergency phases three and four on a five-point Integrated Food Security Phase Classification (IPC) scale where five is famine.
+Rowe said in the last few months of this year between 2.5-2.7 million people are expected to be in crisis and emergency phases three and four on a five-point Integrated Food Security Phase Classification (IPC) scale where five is famine.

-But the number of people in those two phases was projected to rise to about 2.5 million in the first three months of 2015, he added.
+But the number of people in those two phases was projected to rise to 3.7 million in the first three months of 2015, he added.

 Rowe also called for the return of a WFP employee who was abducted two weeks ago in South Sudan's Upper Nile region.
 He said harassment of aid workers was on the rise, a trend which could also worsen the humanitarian crisis.